push-22/pynetstat/README.md

 pynetstat list -exe:adb

-will displayany address/port that is in the listening state for the adb.exe process
+will display any address/port that is in the listening state for the adb.exe process